fomoli535/ftx-compound-lending/README.md

 # ftx-compound-lending
-Simple Python script that leverages FTX Rest API to compound margin lending.
+Simple Python script that leverages FTX Rest API to automatically compound interest in margin lending.

 ## Disclaimer
 Any action you take upon the information in this repository is strictly at your own risk.
 I will not be liable for any losses.